opensearch-project/documentation-website/_security-analytics/usage/rules.md

 1. To begin, select **Import detection rule** in the upper-right corner of the page.
 The **Import rule** page opens.
 1. Either drag a YAML-formatted Sigma rule into the window or browse for the file by selecting the link and opening it.
 The **Import a rule** window opens and the rule definition fields are automatically populated in both the Visual Editor and YAML Editor.
 1. Verify or modify the information in the fields.
-1. After you confirm that the information for the rule is accurate, select the **Create** button in the lower-right corner of the window.
+1. After you confirm that the information for the rule is accurate, select **Create detection rule** in the lower-right corner of the window.
 A new rule is created and it appears in the list of detection rules.

 ### Customizing rules